Math Testing FAQ

 A. Any student who holds a B.A. degree or higher is eligible to take Math 30.
 For higher courses proof of the prerequisite is required.

-A. You will select one of four separate tests on computer: Pre-calculus, Intermediate Algebra, Elementary Algebra, or Algebra Readiness.
+A. You will select one of four tests on computer: Pre-calculus, Intermediate Algebra, Elementary Algebra, or Algebra Readiness.
 You may take only one of the four tests on a given day.
 Calculators are not allowed on any of the tests.
-Each test has a time limit of 75 minutes.
+Each test is timed at 75 minutes.
 The entire testing process will take about 90 minutes.

-A. Math review for the Algebra Readiness, Elementary Algebra, Intermediate Algebra, and Pre-calculus tests is available online at: www.miracosta.edu/testing.
-You may also purchase these same review packets in the college bookstore at either campus for a few dollars each.
+A. Math review for the Algebra Readiness, Elementary Algebra, Intermediate Algebra, and Pre-calculus tests is available online at: MiraCosta College - Testing - Review Before Testing.
+You may also purchase these same review packets in the college bookstore at either campus.

 A. You should plan a time to take another test.
 If the test was too difficult, take a lower level test.
 If you earned a very high score, consider taking a higher-level exam.